tez-capital/docs.tez.capital_content/en/tezbox/tutorials/setup.md

 sudo docker run -it -p 0.0.0.0:8732:8732 ghcr.io/tez-capital/tezbox:tezos-v20.3 parisbox
 ```

-> You can customize the port the container listens on by changing the `:8732` furthest to the right to a different port number, for example `0.0.0.0:8732:12732` will present the container on port 12732.
+> **💡 TIP:** You can customize the port the container listens on by changing the `:8732` furthest to the right to a different port number, for example `0.0.0.0:8732:12732` will present the container on port 12732.

 You can also run the process in the background by adding the `-d` flag